omicsNLP/Auto-CORPus/configs/configs_guide.md

 The `data` sub-section serves different roles in different sections.
 The general idea is that the `data` sub-section allows you to provide HTML tags and attributes for areas of interest within the defined section.
 This could be the title of a table or the heading of a paragraph.
+Some of these `data` elements are required whereas others are optional.
+The required elements play a key role in allowing AC to accurately parse the source HTML whereas the optional elements allow the user to add further information into certain sections.
+The required `data` elements for each section can be found in the [random file which I'll make].

 ```
 {